romana/romana.github.io/how/moredetails.md

 However, since Cloud Native applications do not require layer 2 networks, Romana can avoid an overlay network for tenant isolation as long as isolation can be enforced at layer 3.

 Fortunately, isolation can be achieved at layer 3 with a host based firewall by configuring Linux *iptables* rules on the hypervisor to allow communication only among valid endpoints.
-The local Romana [Agent](/how/romana_arch/#romana-agents) is available to configure these firewall rules as needed.
+The local Romana [Agent](/how/romana_arch/#romana-agents/) is available to configure these firewall rules as needed.

 Maintaining these firewall rules and access control list (ACLs) for all endpoints quickly grows into a large and complex data management problem.
 The problem becomes even more difficult when sophisticated traffic management policies are required.

-To reduce the rule management complexity and simplify the network further, Romana extends the way layer 3 network designs capture network topology in the IP address by also including a tenant and segment identifier.
+To reduce rule management complexity and simplify the network further, Romana extends the way layer 3 network designs capture network topology in the IP address by also including a tenant and segment identifier.

 In the same way that a layer 3 network design assigns a network CIDR to every physical switch port, Romana assigns (from within the switch port's address range), a CIDR for each tenant.
 Similarly, within each tenant network, each segment gets its own network as well.